ryantd42/NY-Legislative-Git/2023/S3477A-2023/bill.md

- deny clearance for  employment  pursuant  to  this  paragraph  shall  be performed  in accordance with subdivision sixteen of section two hundred ninety-six of the  executive  law  and  article  twenty-three-A  of  the
+ deny clearance for  employment  pursuant  to  this  paragraph  shall  be performed  in accordance with subdivision sixteen of section two hundred ninety-six of the  executive  law  and  article  twenty-three-A  of  the correction  law.
- S. 3477  4

- correction  law.
 When  the  commissioner  denies a prospective employee clearance for employment, such prospective employee  shall  be  afforded notice  and  the right to be heard and offer proof in opposition to such determination in accordance with the regulations of the commissioner.
+ S. 3477--A  4

-  (II)  NOTWITHSTANDING  ANY  OTHER  PROVISIONS  OF LAW TO THE CONTRARY, INFORMATION REGARDING THE RESULTS OF THE  INVESTIGATION  OF  CURRENT  OR PROSPECTIVE EMPLOYEES OF CONTRACTED SERVICE PROVIDERS OF STUDENT SUPPORT SERVICES  AND  SUBSEQUENT  CHANGES  IN  STATUS RELATED TO SUCH EMPLOYEES SHALL BE TRANSMITTED VIA AN  INTERNET-BASED  SYSTEM  MADE  AVAILABLE  TO CONTRACTED  SERVICE  PROVIDERS OF STUDENT SUPPORT SERVICES UPON APPLICA- TION OF THE CONTRACTED SERVICE PROVIDER OF STUDENT SUPPORT  SERVICES  TO THE  COMMISSIONER  WHERE,  BY  LOGGING  INTO  A PROTECTED WEB PORTAL AND ENTERING IN THE EMPLOYEE NAME AND  SOCIAL  SECURITY  NUMBER,  CONTRACTED SERVICE  PROVIDERS  OF  STUDENT SUPPORT SERVICES WOULD BE ABLE TO ACCESS FINGERPRINT  RESULTS,  WHETHER  THE  EMPLOYEE  FIRST  COMPLETED  A  FORM PROVIDED  TO  THEM BY THE CONTRACTED SERVICE PROVIDER OF STUDENT SUPPORT SERVICES, OR RECEIVED A FORM PREVIOUSLY FROM A SCHOOL DISTRICT,  CHARTER SCHOOL  OR  BOARD  OF  COOPERATIVE EDUCATIONAL SERVICES.
-NOTHING IN THIS SECTION SHALL REQUIRE AN EMPLOYEE WHO HAS ALREADY SUBMITTED THEIR  FING- ERPRINTS  TO  THE  COMMISSIONER TO HAVE TO SUBMIT THEM AGAIN, SO LONG AS THEY WERE NOT DESTROYED.
+  (II) NOTWITHSTANDING ANY OTHER PROVISIONS  OF  LAW  TO  THE  CONTRARY, INFORMATION  REGARDING THE CLEARANCE STATUS RESULTS OF THE INVESTIGATION OF CURRENT OR PROSPECTIVE EMPLOYEES OF CONTRACTED SERVICE  PROVIDERS  OF STUDENT  SUPPORT  SERVICES  AND  SUBSEQUENT CHANGES IN STATUS RELATED TO SUCH  EMPLOYEES  SHALL  BE TRANSMITTED VIA AN INTERNET-BASED SYSTEM MADE AVAILABLE TO CONTRACTED SERVICE PROVIDERS OF  STUDENT  SUPPORT  SERVICES UPON  APPLICATION  OF THE CONTRACTED SERVICE PROVIDER OF STUDENT SUPPORT SERVICES TO THE COMMISSIONER WHERE, BY  LOGGING  INTO  A  PROTECTED  WEB PORTAL  AND  ENTERING  IN  THE EMPLOYEE NAME AND SOCIAL SECURITY NUMBER, CONTRACTED SERVICE PROVIDERS OF STUDENT SUPPORT SERVICES WOULD  BE  ABLE TO ACCESS CLEARANCE STATUS RESULTS, WHETHER THE EMPLOYEE FIRST COMPLETED A  FORM  PROVIDED  TO THEM BY THE CONTRACTED SERVICE PROVIDER OF STUDENT SUPPORT SERVICES, OR RECEIVED A FORM PREVIOUSLY FROM A SCHOOL  DISTRICT, CHARTER  SCHOOL OR BOARD OF COOPERATIVE EDUCATIONAL SERVICES.
+NOTHING IN THIS SECTION SHALL REQUIRE AN EMPLOYEE WHO HAS ALREADY  SUBMITTED  THEIR FINGERPRINTS  TO  THE COMMISSIONER TO HAVE TO SUBMIT THEM AGAIN, SO LONG AS THEY WERE NOT DESTROYED.
   (b) Conditional clearance.
 When the commissioner  receives  a  request for  a  determination  on  the  conditional  clearance  of a prospective employee, the commissioner, after receipt of a criminal  history  record